DhvaniJoshi/Portfolio-Clone/README.md

 # Portfolio-Clone
-Project on Front-end with image and cursor effetcs
+Project on Front-end with image and cursor effects